 Early stopping: Implementing early stopping techniques based on validation performance helps prevent overfitting and ensures generalization to unseen data.

-Evaluation and metrics

-Performance metrics: Evaluating fine-tuned models using metrics such as accuracy, F1-score, or perplexity, depending on the task's requirements [2].
+Evaluating fine-tuned models involves using metrics such as accuracy, F1-score, or perplexity, depending on the task's requirements [2].

-Practical Example: Fine-Tuning BERT with learning rate scheduling and early stopping
+Practical example of fine-tuning BERT with learning rate scheduling and early stopping

 In this example, we will fine-tune a pre-trained BERT model using the Hugging Face transformers library for a sentiment analysis task.
 We will implement best practices such as learning rate scheduling, early stopping, and custom performance metrics to evaluate the model productively.
 The dataset used in this example is a subset of the IMDb dataset, which holds labeled movie reviews for binary sentiment classification.
+Refer to the following code:

 ``python